mozmeao/www-admin/content/home-2019/card_13/en-US.md

 size: "medium"
 aspect_ratio: "3-2"
 include_highres_image: false
-desc: "Get the latest features, fast performance and the development tools you need to build for the open web with Firefox Develop Edition."
+desc: "Get the latest features, fast performance and the development tools you need to build for the open web with Firefox Developer Edition."
 ---